learn-software-engineering/learn-software-engineering/content/en/programming/oop/solid-principles/OLD.md

 #### Definition
 "Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program." - Barbara Liskov

-This principle ensures that derived classes can substitute their base classes without affecting the program's behavior.
+This principle ensures that derived classes can substitute their base classes without affecting the program's behaviour.

 #### Visual Representation